muzammil7866/Operating-Systems-Projects/README.md

 ## Overview

 The repository focuses on process behavior, synchronization, resource control, and low-level system reasoning relevant to robust software engineering.
-It also includes selected implementations tied to BS AI coursework in core computing and systems fundamentals.

 ## Business Goals